cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Imagine you're testing the functionality of a **Shopping Cart**.
 To test this, you  need the ability to add products to that cart.
 Well where do the products come from?
 Should you use your UI to login to the admin area, and then create all of the products including their descriptions, categories, and images?
 Once that's done should you then visit each product and add each one to the shopping cart?

-No. You wouldn't do that.
+No. You shouldn't do that.

 {% note warning 'Anti-Pattern' %}
 Don't use your UI to build up state!
 It's enormously slow, cumbersome, and unnecessary.